-Each September, a new group of students advance into the clinical phase of the program.
-The program utilizes a "rolling admissions policy" whereby students are accepted for September immediately after completing all their pre-clinical course work.
+Each Fall semester, a new group of students advance into the initial didactic phase of the program.
+The program utilizes a "rolling admissions policy" whereby students are accepted for the Fall semester immediately after completing all their pre-requisite course work.

-- Students who have completed all the prerequisites by the end of the Fall semester will be admitted into the program (for September) during the Spring advisement period. - If additional spaces are available, students who have completed the prerequisites during the spring semester will be considered.
+- 1. Students who have completed all the prerequisites by the end of the Fall semester will be admitted into the program (for September) during the Spring advisement period. - If additional spaces are available, students who have completed the prerequisites during the spring semester will be considered.
 Transcripts will be reviewed after spring grades have been received. - 3.
 If additional spaces are still available, students who complete the prerequisites during the summer may be considered. - 4.
 If at any time during the admissions process more students qualify than spaces are available, a department committee will review transcripts.
-Progression into the clinical phase of the program will be competitively evaluated based upon (a) the GPA for the general education courses required for the degree, and (b) the number of general education courses required for the degree that were completed at Hostos.
+Progression into the initial didactic phase of the program will be competitively evaluated based upon (a) the GPA for the general education courses required for the degree, and (b) the number of general education courses required for the degree that were completed at Hostos.

-Program Readmission and Withdrawal Policy Students Withdrawal Policy
+Program Readmission and Withdrawal Policy

+Students Withdrawal Policy